tjhickey724/discrete_math/notes/math_data_types/binaryNumbers.md

 [ASCII code](https://www.unicode.org/charts/PDF/U0000.pdf) uses 8 bits (1 byte) for each character in the Latin alphabet

+## Novels
+Since a text file is nothing more than a sequence of characters, we can see that a novel in any language can be viewed as a sequence of unicode characters, each of which is 16 bits long, so the entire novel is a very long bit string and which can be viewed as a very large integer!
+With this interpretation the set of every possible novel that could ever be written in any current language, can be viewed as a subset of the integers!

-So when you write a text file on the computer, it is typically stored using either ASCII or Unicode
+When you write a text file on the computer, it is typically stored using either ASCII or Unicode as a sequence of characters.

 ## Audio and Video
 Binary encoding is also used for audio files and video files, but we won't get into that now.
+The point here is that every movie file (mp4 or mpeg or avi ...) is just a long sequence of bytes and so can be viewed as a very large integer!
+The same for audio files.

 # Binary Representation of real numbers
 Just as decimal numbers can be used to represent real numbers by using the tenths, hundredths, thousandths, etc. places.